Arctic Circle Fall Safari

 - Experienced driver / guide for the duration of the tour.

-- Meals and beverages other then stated.
+- Meals and beverages at restaurants or hotels.

 - Trip cancelation & medical insurance: We strongly recommend you purchase adequate insurance coverage at the time of booking.
 Your policy should cover injury, illness or death, trip cancelation, emergency medical, search & rescue, flight accident, travel accident, loss of baggage and personal effects.